 On March 18, 2010, Innospec, Inc. ("Innospec") and its U.K. subsidiary, Innospec Limited, settled criminal and civil charges with the DOJ, the SEC, OFAC, and the U.K. Serious Fraud Office ("SFO") regarding activities in Iraq, Indonesia, and Cuba.
 Most of the charges relate to Innospec's sale of tetra ethyl lead ("TEL"), an additive for lead-based fuel that is used in piston engine light aircraft and some automobiles.
-Since the passage of the U.S. Clean Air Act in 1970 and similar legislation elsewhere, most countries now mandate the use of cleaner, unleaded gasoline, and the market for TEL has steadily declined as a result.
+Since the passage of the U.S. Clean Air Act in 1970 and similar legislation elsewhere, the market for TEL has steadily declined.
 Demand for the additive existed in Indonesia until 2006 and still persists in a few countries in the Middle East and North Africa, including Iraq.

-The DOJ charges state that Innospec paid the Iraqi Ministry of Oil and Iraqi government officials bribes and kickbacks to secure and retain contracts for the purchase of TEL under the U.N.
-Oil-For-Food Programme and to derail the acceptance of competing products.
+The DOJ charged that Innospec paid the Iraqi Ministry of Oil and Iraqi government officials bribes and kickbacks to secure and retain contracts for the purchase of TEL under the U.N.
+Oil-For-Food Programme ("OFFP") and to derail the acceptance of competing products.
 Under the scheme, Innospec's agent in Iraq, a Lebanese/Canadian dual citizen named Ousama Naaman, submitted bid responses on behalf of the company that incorporated a 10% markup, while separately signing a side letter to state that he would forward the markup to the Iraqi government.
 The charging document and plea agreement also stated that Innospec paid for the travel and entertainment expenses of Ministry of Oil officials.
 The separate SFO charges stated that Innospec Limited, the U.K. subsidiary, made payments to commercial agents knowing that the agents were making payments to Indonesian officials in order to delay Indonesia's phase-out of TEL and to secure purchase orders of TEL by Pertamina, the Indonesian state-owned petroleum refinery.

 Innospec entered into a plea agreement with the DOJ concerning twelve counts of wire fraud, violations of the FCPA's anti-bribery and books and records provisions, and conspiracy relating to activities in Iraq.
 At the same time, Innospec Limited pleaded guilty in a crown court in London to conspiracy to corrupt in violation of the Criminal Law Act of 1977 in relation to its activities in Indonesia.
 The SEC brought a settled enforcement action charging the company with violations of the FCPA's anti-bribery, books and records, and internal controls provisions relating to activities in both Iraq and Indonesia.
-Innospec and OFAC entered into a settlement agreement regarding the separate matter of a Swedish company that Innospec acquired that continued to maintain an office and conduct business in Cuba in violation of the Cuban Assets Control Regulations.
+Innospec and OFAC entered into a settlement agreement regarding the separate matter arising under the Cuban Assets Control Regulations.

-As a result of its settlements with the U.S. and U.K. enforcement agencies, Innospec will pay up to \$40.2 million.
-This amount includes a criminal fine of \$14.1 million pursuant to the DOJ plea agreement, a disgorgement of profit to the SEC in the amount of \$11.2 million, a fine of \$12.7 million relating to the SFO settlement, and a separate fine of \$2.2 million to OFAC for violations of the Cuba embargo.
-A portion of the fines owed to the DOJ and SFO are contingent upon future sales of TEL and related products through at least 2012.
+As a result of its settlements with the U.S. and U.K. enforcement agencies, Innospec committed to pay up to \$40.2 million to the various agencies.
+A portion of the fines was contingent upon future sales of TEL and related products through at least 2012.
 In addition, Innospec agreed to retain an independent compliance monitor for a period of at least three years.